Information for UK Visa holders who intend to study on a non Student Route visa

 If you are in the UK in a work related immigration category (i.e. you hold a Tier 1, Start Up or Skilled Worker visa or similar), you may undertake study that fits around your work.
 There is no condition which prohibits study.
 Therefore you are free to undertake part time or full time study whilst you are working.
 You should however be mindful of the following issues:Work/study balance

-Tier 1 & Tier 2 visas are granted to enable you to find and take up employment in the UK.
+Work visas are granted to enable you to find and take up employment in the UK.
 Therefore you should be able to prove that you are fulfilling this remit and are engaged in full time employment.
 It is suggested that people holding a visa awarded for work purposes ensure that they can actively demonstrate that working is their main reason for residing in the UK.

 You should be aware that immigration officials you encounter, for example, if you leave the UK and re-enter at any point during your stay might want to see evidence that you are undertaking employment in the UK and therefore fulfilling the remit for which the visa was issued.
 If you are not able to do so and can only provide evidence that you are studying, they may consider that your circumstances have changed since you applied for a visa in a work category.
-This could result in them cancelling or curtailing that visa on the basis that you should be in the UK with a Tier 4 student visa.Length of the course and visa expiration date
+This could result in them cancelling or curtailing that visa on the basis that you should be in the UK with a Student Visa.Length of the course and visa expiration date

 in all instances.What do you intend to do afterwards?

 If you intend to remain in the UK to work after your current visa expires, you must ensure that you are meeting the earning thresholds and any other criteria that will enable you to apply for further leave to remain under the category for which you want to apply.
 Details of these requirements can be found on the Home Office website

 .
 You can also see our pages on working in the UK after your studies